Jack the Ripper. *Deep sigh.* Okay, let’s do this.

 The Prince of Wales’ private scandals are mentioned, as was the Duke of Clarence’s alleged syphilis.
 Nimoy claims that ‘some thought one more family scandal would be enough to bring down the entire empire.’
 If some thought that, they were flat wrong.

 Now an extra playing Sir William Gull, the queen’s physician, was seen in Whitechapel on nights that the murders occurred.
-Yeah, Gull’s been a popular suspect but I don’t recall any eyewitnesses, but some bobbies tip their helmets to the reenactor playing him.
+Yeah, Gull’s been a popular suspect but I don’t recall any eyewitnesses, yet some bobbies tip their helmets to the reenactor playing him.

 Next up, a vague description of a man the police were looking for, compared with a picture of the Duke.
 The description says ‘fair skinned’ and the Duke seems to have a dark complexion.
 Oh and now they’re just flat-out making up evidence.
 The Ripper wore a deerstalker hat and cape on the nights of the murders.
 Did he?
 And then we’re told this these are clothes that the Duke could easily obtain.
 Yes, sure.
 Same as anyone, I guess.
 You know, you take your money into a hat shop and say ‘deerstalker, please’.
 Usually does the trick.